EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
 Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2 and can be e.g. be used to transfer access tokens that are protected outside of EDHOC.
 Protected Auxiliary Data (AD_3) may be used to transfer any auxiliary data in message_3.

+An implementation may support only Party U or only Party V.

+## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
-It is recommended to transport the EDHOC message in CoAP payloads, see {{transfer}}.
-An implementation may support only Party U or only Party V.
+The transport is responsible to handle message loss, reordering, message duplication, fragmentation, and denial of service protection, where necessary.
+The initiator needs to have agreed with the responder on a transport to be used for EDHOC.
+It is recommended to transport EDHOC in CoAP payloads, see {{transfer}}.

+EDHOC includes connection identifiers (C_U, C_V) to correlate messages.
+However, if the transport provides a mechanism for correlating messages, some of the connection identifiers may be omitted.
+There are four cases:

+   * corr = 0, the transport does not provide a correlation mechanism.

+   * corr = 1, the transport rovides a correlation mechanism that enables Party V to correlate message_2 and message_1.

+   * corr = 2, the transport rovides a correlation mechanism that enables Party U to correlate message_3 and message_2.

+   * corr = 3, the transport rovides a correlation mechanism that enables both parties to correlate all three messages.

+For example, if the key exchange is transported over CoAP, the CoAP Token can be used to correlate messages, see {{coap}}.

 ## Cipher Suites